dev-loki/europython2024-python-unplugged-slides/chapter02_cleaning_data.md

     - We get this `['H', 'e', 'l', 'l', 'o', 'W', 'o', 'r', 'l', 'd']`
 - Advantage: it's lazy and doesn't create a large¹ object, like:
     - `combined_list = [*my_list, *my_other_list]`
-    - ¹(not large means: it only holds references)
+    - ¹("not large" means: it only holds references)
 - It can flatten lists with a classmethod: `chain.from_iterable(...)`

 </v-clicks>